bengabp/backendInterview/README.md

 ### Additional Notes:
 - Please run the `docker-compose` file before testing out the API.
 The `docker-compose` runs a testing MongoDB container, which is acting as a testing DB.
 You can go to the Mongo Express URL at `localhost:8081` to see how the documents and collections are being uploaded.

+- I used test.py script to generate random CSV files that I used to test my API.

 - To run the Docker Compose, please run the following command:

 ```console